• Skip to primary navigation

 • In a medium saucepan, add the lentils and broth.
 Bring to a simmer and cover.
 Cook for 20-25 minutes or until broth is absorbed and lentils are tender.

-• Stir in the mixed vegetables and cook for 5 minutes.
-Stir in the flour, tossing to coat the vegetables.
+• Stir in the tomato paste and sauté for 1-2 minutes.
+Stir in the flour, cooking a minute or two to remove any raw flour taste.

 • If using an oven safe skillet, drape puff pastry over the filling in the skillet and trim the edges as needed.
 You can also transfer filling to an 8"x8" glass baking dish and cover with puff pastry sheet.

-• Cut slits into the puff pastry for steam to escape and bake for 10-12 minutes or until pastry starts to brown.
+• Cut slits into the puff pastry for steam to escape.
+Bake for 30-40 minutes or until pastry starts to brown.

 Notes

-If you can't find puff pastry, you can also use a store-bought/homemade pie crust OR phyllo dough.
+• Puff pastry alternatives: If you can’t find puff pastry, you can also use a store-bought/homemade pie crust OR phyllo dough OR biscuits.

 Nutrition